gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 ## Start the Gaia server

 The Gaia server must be running to build or run any solution that is based on the Gaia Platform.

 We recommend that you don't run gaia\_db\_server under the root user, As with any daemon process that is accessible to the outside, running the Gaia server process as root, or any other account with special access rights, is a security risk.
 As best practice in production, run Gaia under a separate user account.
 This user account should only own the data that is managed by the server, and should not be used to run other daemons.
 For example, using the user nobody is not recommended.

 To prevent a compromised server process from modifying the Gaia executables, the user account must not own the Gaia executable files.

+The Gaia server supports two command line arguments:

+* --data-dir \<database-folder-path> specifies the location in which to store the Gaia database.
+* --configuration-file-path \<config-file-name> specifies the path and name of the configuration file that the Gaia server loads at startup.

 To start the server on a machine that supports systemd:

 **sudo systemctl start gaia**

+### Starting the Gaia server on WSL

+When starting the Gaia server on WSL, use the --data-dir argument to specify the location in which to store the database.
+We recommend that you store it locally in ~/.local/gaia/db.

-To start the server on Ubuntu running on WSL2 (not tested on WSL1):
+To start the server on Ubuntu running on WSL2 (Gaia has not been tested on WSL1):

-**gaia_db_server &**
+**gaia_db_server & --data-dir ~/.local/gaia/db**

 ## Build and run the incubator example